 Is Oasis ethical and sustainable as a fashion brand?

-The Good Shopping Guide gives Oasis, an online fast fashion brand owned by Boohoo Group PLC, a low Ethical Rating.
+The Good Shopping Guide gives Oasis, an online fast fashion brand owned by Debenhams Group PLC, a low Ethical Rating.
 Unfortunately, this brand receives a Good Shopping Guide Ethical Score in our Ethical Fashion Retailers Ratings Table and has not yet met our minimum benchmark.
 This brand has several areas to improve upon before it would likely qualify for our Ethical Accreditation.

 In what areas does Oasis perform poorly?